 A simple survey with a few questions on it can reveal a lot about what your audience is thinking, which you can then use to adjust your approach.
 Sometimes the best way to know what your target audience wants is to simply ask them.

 If you find that your membership-based business isn’t growing, this could be because you’re sticking with the same marketing methods.
 A good practice is to explore other possibilities and see if they could help your business.

-For example, if you’ve primarily promoted yourself through PPC ads and SEO, maybe now is a good time to try an influencer marketing campaign.
+For example, you can use Telegram channels to expand your reach and if you’ve primarily promoted yourself through PPC ads and SEO, maybe now is a good time to try an influencer marketing campaign.
 Dedicate some time and money to testing new marketing approaches.
 Try a small campaign and measure the results.
 You can continue to use it if it works, and if not, at least you’ll know which marketing approaches don’t work for you.

 6. Keep Adding New Features